LevonDX/Teams-Hack-event-March-2022/Challenge 2 Channel Tab/Readme.md

 ## Description

-Your mission for this challenge is to **create** a channel tab for Teams that shows the list of support tickets.
+Your mission for this challenge is to **create** a channel tab for Teams.

 ## Getting Started